halevans/Tic-Tac-Toe/README.md

 ### Wireframe

-A wireframe for the index page for the MVP was drawn up using Balsamiq Wireframes
+A wireframe for the index page for the MVP was drawn up using Balsamiq Wireframes:

 ![Wireframe for index.html](/images/Index.png)

 ### Psuedocode

 - New game funciton
 - Function Init() to initialise game:
     - Create constants for the queryselectors
 - html grid layout and id numbers as follows:
     - 1 | 2 | 3
     \--------
     4 | 5 | 6
     \--------
     7 | 8 | 9

 ## Build/Code Process